Go slower. Get faster. Scientifically proven adaptive training method designed to help you get faster by focusing on zone training.

 Moving Forward

 With polarized training gaining in popularity, this app has enormous potential.
+Going forward, I would add the following features:

 Add lactate monitoring once technology is readily available.